I’m not a journalist.

 Journalism is about stories.
 Journalists find a story, report on it, develop relationships with sources, and create a variety of media, like newspaper articles and videos, to tell that story.
 The story that journalists tell informs a community.

 It might take years for a journalist to put together a TV news segment that sheds light on an unresolved issue.
-For another journalist, it might take three hours to write about the local art fair.
+And another journalist might take three hours to write about the local art fair.
 Both journalists, in this case, have built something.

 Much like journalists, at Clique we build great things.
 We make organizations a little better, or sometimes, we fundamentally change the industries we work in.
 A person who works at Clique tells stories through design, content writing, marketing, engineering, or through relationships with clients and communities.